 The client's chart is a legal document and may not be photocopied for any reason.
 No printed copies of any portion of the client's record (chart or computer printout) may be taken from the healthcare facility unless a student copy is approved by the clinical site.
-This includes PCPs, worksheets, census sheets, Kardex, etc. Students do not have authorization to review medical documents of clients not assigned to them unless review is authorized by the instructor.
+Students do not have authorization to review medical documents of clients not assigned to them unless review is authorized by the instructor.